Serisium/Shinewave/README.md

 ## Installation & Usage

-BlinkCube has been written on a Linux system and requires the full avr-gcc toolchain to make.
+Shinewave has been written on a Linux system and requires the full avr-gcc toolchain to make.

 In Debian, the toolchain can be set up with the following commands.